 Although it is an excellent option, many newer sound drivers don’t support the Stereo Mix feature.
 Sometimes you may need to install older drivers that do support it.
 But that is inadvisable for other reasons, and you should be sure to set a system restore point if you try it.

-As you can see there are plenty of good options available when it comes to tools that will let you record the system audio from your PC.
-Each will let you record any type of system audio, regardless of whether it is streaming music, game sounds, podcasts, background music in videos, or anything else.
+As you can see, plenty of good options are available regarding tools that will let you record the system audio from your PC.
+Each will let you record any type of system audio, whether streaming music, game sounds, podcasts, background music in videos, or anything else.

 The difference between the tools that are available is pretty significant.
 However, you will need to decide whether all you want to do is record computer audio, or if you have other plans in mind.

 Per the list above you should note that some tools have other helpful additions such as audio editing tools or video recording features, but others do not.